turingschool/mod-0-project-fe/section2/reflection.md

 ## Section 2 Reflection

 1. What are two points from the Growth Mindset article and/or video that either resonated with you, or were brand new to you?
+I liked the phrase the speaker used: "the myth of the brilliant developer", because I'd never heard this before and it's 100% how I thought of successful software devs.
+I realize now how unhelpful and negative that framing is.
+I was familiar with growth mindset but liked the tips she listed:
+  a.
+You can always learn new things
+  b.
+Track your __own__ progress, not others'
+  c.
+Don't compare yourself to others
+  d.
+Tomorrow will be better

 2. In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?
 I already demonstrate a growth mindset with my kids.
 I am careful to encourage them to keep trying, and praise the effort not the result.
 I'm horrible at using a growth mindset with myself (this exact sentence, for example!
 Maybe I should say "I'm still working on using a growth mindset with myself").
 I am proud of how far I've come and I have real evidence that I **can** learn- I need to remember that when things get hard.